QBism: History and development

-British philosopher, mathematician, and economist Frank Ramsey, whose interpretation of probability theory closely matches the one adopted by QBism.
+British philosopher, mathematician, and economist Frank Ramsey, whose interpretation of probability theory inspired quantum Bayesianism.

 E. T. Jaynes, a promoter of the use of Bayesian probability in statistical physics, once suggested that quantum theory is "[a] peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature—all scrambled up by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble".
-QBism developed out of efforts to separate these parts using the tools of quantum information theory and personalist Bayesian probability theory.
+This point of view inspired the development of quantum Bayesianism.
+Jaynes pointed out that a mixed quantum state can be written in multiple different ways as a statistical mixture of pure states.
+(This is part of what would later be known as the Schrödinger–HJW theorem.)
+So, if pure states are supposed to represent objective uncertainty while the weights in the mixture are subjective probabilities representing an observer's uncertainty as to which pure state is truly present, then the subjective and objective have become completely intermingled: many distinct combinations of subjective and objective entities yield exactly the same physical predictions.